turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 Of course this method is returning `nil` and `nil` doesn't have `each` defined on it which fails our test.
 Let's try writing an implementation that works first and refactor once we get things working.
-This is common in BDD and is frequently referred to as Red, Green, Refactor.
+This is common in feature testing and is frequently referred to as Red, Green, Refactor.

 Before we write code that makes the API call, make sure you are able to access